lisphilar/covid19-sir/README.md

 | [<strong>GitHub</strong>](https://github.com/lisphilar/covid19-sir)
 | [<strong>Qiita (Japanese)</strong>](https://qiita.com/tags/covsirphy)

-<strong>CovsirPhy is a Python library for COVID-19 (Coronavirus disease 2019) data analysis with phase-dependent SIR-derived ODE models.
+<strong>CovsirPhy is a Python library for infectious disease (COVID-19: Coronavirus disease 2019, Monkeypox 2022) data analysis with phase-dependent SIR-derived ODE models.
 We can download datasets and analyze them easily.
 Scenario analysis with CovsirPhy enables us to make data-informed decisions. </strong>

 ## Inspiration

-* Monitor the spread of COVID-19 with SIR-derived ODE models
+* Monitor the spread of COVID-19/Monkeypox with SIR-derived ODE models
 * Predict the number of cases in each country/province
 * Find the relationship of reproductive number and measures taken by each country